 Ad hoc Analysis

-Knowi offers powerful drag & drop ad hoc capabilities on your structured and multi-structured data.
-Highlights:
+Knowi offers powerful drag and drop ad hoc capabilities on your structured and multi-structured data.

 Usage